shimorojune/seminar_hall_booking/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+Everything you need to install the system onto your device before cloning the repository

 ```
-Give examples
+[Dropwizard](http://www.dropwizard.io/1.0.2/docs/) - The web framework used
 ```

 ### Installing